 When Jeanette Hall had less than a year to live, she asked her doctor for the pills to commit suicide.
 Dr. Kenneth Stevens got to know her better, inspiring her to have treatment instead.
 Now 15 years later, Jeanette says: "It's great to be alive!"

-Maggie's Story Maggie Karner, 51-yr-old mother of three, has terminal brain cancer and opposes assisted suicide.
+Maggie Karner, 51-yr-old mother of three, has terminal brain cancer and opposes assisted suicide.
 She shares how her dad, when bedridden at the end of his life as a quadriplegic, taught her to face life & her final days with true grace and dignity.